aregtech/areg-sdk/docs/DEVELOP.md

 ## Hello Service!

 This topic is the step-by-step practical example to create a service enabled application(s) based on AREG SDK solution.
 The application discovers service, sends a request and a response.
 The source codes of this project are in [00_helloservice](../examples/00_helloservice).

-First, download sources of AREG SDK.
-For simplicity, create the new project inside `examples` folder and name it `helloservice`, so that the `examples/helloservice` is the root of this training.
+At first, download the sources of AREG SDK.
+For simplicity, create the new project inside `examples` folder and name it `helloservice`, so that the `~/areg-sdk/examples/helloservice` is the root of this training project.
+This will be the working directory for this example.

-We create 3 types of applications that use same common the service and the client located in `common/src` subfolder of the project, where:
+We create 3 projects with applications that use same service provider and client source codes located in `common/src` subfolder of the project, where:
-- service and client run in the same thread of the same application (same as _Local_ service);
+- In the project #1 service provider and client run in the same thread (have _Local_ service);
-- service and client run in different thread of the same application (same as _Local_ service);
+- In the project #2 service provider and client run in different threads (have _Local_ service);
-- service and client run in different processes (same as _Public_ service).
+- In the project #3 service provider and client run in different processes (have _Public_ service).

-The agenda is to demonstrate service and client implementation, as well the posibility to split and the merge services in processes to distribute computing power between processes.

 > 💡 More examples are listed in [examples](../examples/) folder of `areg-sdk`.

+The agenda of this topic is to demonstrate service and client implementation, as well the possibility to split and merge services in processes and threads to distribute computing power.
+Pay attention that in this example all projects instantiate the same service provider and client source code.
+The main differences are in _models_ declared and used in `main.cpp` files.

+> 💡 Important relationship features between service provider and service client:<br>
+> 1. The `Component` is the holder of the servicing objects (service provider and service client).<br>
+> 2. The `Component` can have implementation of multiple service interfaces.
+> 3. The same service provider can be instantiated multiple times, but instances should run in different threads.<br>
+> 4. The services differ by names of service interfaces and names called _Role_.<br>
+> 5. The clients refer to the service by _interface_ and _role_ names.<br>
+> 6. One object (class) can be an implementation of multiple providers and clients of different interfaces.<br>
+> 7. The instance of a service provider and the client can be instantiated in the same thread.<br>
+> 8. The `Component` can contain mixture of service providers and clients.<br>
+> 9. The _role_ names of a _Local_ services must be unique within same process.<br>
+> 10. The _role_ names of a _Public_ services must be unique within same network.<br>
+> 11. The service clients know availability of service via callback method `void serviceConnected( bool isConnected, ProxyBase & proxy )`, where `isConnected` parameter indicates whether service is available or not.<br>
+> 12. The service provider know new client connection via callback method `void clientConnected( const ProxyAddress & client, bool isConnected )`, where `isConnected` indicates whether client is connected or not.

 ### Service Interface